lhogie/idawi/README.md

 ## Creating components
 Components are first-class citizens in *Idawi*.
 They aim a representing logical (business) entities in the user application.
 In a JVM, a component is plain Java object (POJO).
 Two components in a same JVM can communicate using the LMI (Local Method Invocation) protocol, which relies on shared memory.
 But they can also be forced to use other protocols like TCP or UDP.
-Two components in different JVMS, on the same node or not, must communicate via the network stack.
+Two components in different JVMs, on the same node or not, must communicate via the network stack.

 ### Creating a few components inside a single JVM
+Just drop the following instructions into any __main__ method.
 ```java
 // creates 3 components in this JVM
 var a = new Component("a");